redfin/react-server/docs/page-api.md

   results in HTML and late arrival of HTTP responses that occur after a rendering timeout.

-* If an error code is returned, and a custom page needs to be presented to the user, an additional property `hasDocument` with value `true` can be returned:
-  `{code: 404, hasDocument: true}`.
+* If an error code is returned, and a custom page needs to be presented to the user, an additional property `hasDocument` can be returned: `{code: 404, hasDocument: true}`.

 * If the `code` is 301 or 302, then it must also return a `location` String to tell the browser where to redirect.